Two-level systems and growth-induced metastability in hydrogenated amorphous silicon: Experimental

 \section{Experimental}

-Device quality $a$-Si:H thin films were prepared by HWCVD using pure silane, at growth rates between 1 to 3 nm/s, and substrate temperatures ($T_{S}$) of 300, 370, 430, and 470 \degree C~\cite{Mahan1991}.
-Higher $T_{S}$ yields films with lower hydrogen content (from 9 to 3 at.\% H).
+Device quality (low dangling bond density) $a$-Si:H thin films were prepared by HWCVD using pure silane, at growth rates between 1 to 3 nm/s, and substrate temperatures, $\textrm{T}_\textrm{S}$, of 300, 370, 430, and 470 \degree C~\cite{Mahan1991}.
+Higher $\textrm{T}_\textrm{S}$ yields films with systematically lower hydrogen content (from 9 to 3 at.\% H).
 Films were grown on membrane-based nanocalorimeters~\cite{Queen2009} as well as other substrates for other characterizations.
-Film thicknesses were measured with a KLA-Tencor Alpha-Step IQ profilometer with an uncertainty of 2\%.
-Uncertainty in film thickness is the dominant source of error in the specific heat measurements.
-Films' atomic densities $n_{at}$ were determined by Rutherford backscattering (RBS) in combination with profilometry measurements.
+Film thicknesses were measured with a KLA-Tencor Alpha-Step IQ profilometer.
+The atomic density of the films, $n_{at}$, was determined by Rutherford backscattering spectrometry in combination with profilometry measurements.
 Oxygen resonant scattering was used to probe for oxygen in the films; the only oxygen detected was limited to a thin surface layer.
-Hydrogen forward scattering (HFS) was used to measure H content, and in particular to show that annealing did not remove hydrogen from the films.
-Longitudinal sound velocities were measured at room temperature by a picosecond ultrasonic pump-probe technique~\cite{Lee2005}, with annealed states showing no significant change from their as-prepared counterparts.
-Internal friction $Q^{-1}(T)$ measurements were carried out on the sample grown at 370 \degree C, in both the as-prepared and annealed states; these showed a low temperature TLS plateau with $Q_{0}^{-1}\approx10^{-5}$ similar to previous measurements of $a$-Si:H, with no notable change upon annealing~\cite{Molina-Ruiz2018}.
-Room temperature thermal conductivity was measured using time-domain thermoreflectance and found to be comparable to previous HWCVD $a$-Si:H films~\cite{Yang2010} but lower than the single high conductivity film reported in Ref.~\citenum{Liu2009}.
+Hydrogen forward scattering was used to measure H content, and in particular to show that annealing at 200 and 300 \degree C, which allows hydrogen to equilibrate and redistribute, did not remove hydrogen from the films.
+Longitudinal sound velocities were measured at room temperature by a picosecond ultrasonic pump-probe technique~\cite{Lee2005}, with annealed films showing no significant change from their as-prepared counterparts.
+Room temperature thermal conductivity was measured using time-domain thermoreflectance and found to be comparable to previous HWCVD $a$-Si:H films~\cite{Yang2010}, but lower than the single high conductivity film reported in Ref.~\citenum{Liu2009}.